jcmagsay/mdai-labs/README.md

 chmod +x ./cli/mdai.sh
 ```

-You can use the following commands to setup and install your mdai instance locally...
+You can use the following commands to setup and install your SmartHub instance locally...

 ```
 ./cli/mdai.sh install